poseidon/typhoon/docs/topics/maintenance.md

 terraform12 plan
 ```

 Verify no changes are proposed and commit changes to version control.
 You've migrated to Terraform v0.12!
+Repeat for other config directories.
 Use the Terraform v0.12 binary going forward.

 !!! note
     It is known that plan may propose re-creating `template_dir` resources.
 This is harmless.